 We are currently applying for approval of the property development for certain projects.
 We cannot assure you that we will not encounter significant problems in satisfying the conditions to the approvals necessary for our business operations or property development, or that we will be able to adapt ourselves to new laws, regulations or policies that may come into effect from time to time and to which we are subject or the particular processes related to the granting of the approvals.
 There may also be delays on the part of the administrative bodies in reviewing our applications and granting approvals.
 There have been instances where we did not obtain approvals on time, failed to comply with approvals we had been granted and there have been some instances where certain of our project companies in the PRC were imposed administrative penalties by relevant authorities as a result of commencing construction of certain projects before obtaining construction permits or other relevant approvals.
 For example, one of our project companies in Huiyang were imposed fines of approximately RMB70 million (US\$10.1 million) for commencing project construction before obtaining construction permits.
 In October 2017, one of our project companies in Henan were imposed fines of approximately RMB16 million (US\$2.3 million) for commencing project construction before obtaining construction permits.
+In June 2021, one of our project companies in Anhui was imposed administrative penalties in the total amount of approximately RMB8.3 million as a result of not obtaining requisite planning permits as well as non-compliance with the relevant permits which have been obtained for certain property projects.
 There have also been instances where certain of our project companies in the PRC received administrative penalties imposed by the relevant governmental authorities as a result of using certain types of land, including forested land, as well as sea area without approvals from such governmental authorities.
 For example, in August 2017, one of the local oceanic authorities in Hainan issued an administrative penalty notice to one of our project companies and such project company was imposed with a fine of approximately RMB22.5 million (US\$3.2 million) for reclamation development of sea area without requisite approvals.

 In April 2018, the local oceanic authorities in Hainan imposed an administrative fine of approximately RMB8.0 million (US\$1.1 million) on one of our project companies and further suspended its project construction for failing to obtain approvals of environmental impact assessment before commencing construction.
 There have been some instances where certain of our project companies in the PRC failed to obtain pre-sale permits before commencing pre-sales.
 For example, one of our project companies in Qingyuan has been required by the local governmental authority to suspend construction and sale of certain parts of its project for failing to properly obtain pre-sale permits.
 If we fail to comply with, or if we fail to obtain, or experience material delays in obtaining, the requisite governmental approvals, licenses and filings, our investment in our subsidiaries and the schedule of development and sale of our developments could be substantially disrupted, resulting in a material adverse effect on our business, financial condition and results of operation.